 NPV ≈ $395,000,000

 While still positive, this number is significantly lower than the simple cost difference calculated earlier.
-This NPV represents the project’s value in today’s money, accounting for the time value of money.
+This NPV represents the project's value in today's money, accounting for the time value of money.
+Economics is basically just figuring out how to make people care about the future when they're worried about right now.

 The Funding Gap: Initial Capital Requirements